-over or fall and cause injury.
+This can cause the heavy object to tip over or fall and cause injury.

-Do not move the camera while the AC power adapter is still connected.
-Do not pull on the connection cord cables and cause a fire or electric shock.
+This can damage the power cord or cables and cause a fire or electric shock.

-when the plug is damaged or the plug socket connection is loose.
+Do not use the AC power adapter when the plug is damaged or the plug socket connection is loose.

-Do not cover or wrap the camera or the AC power adapter in a cloth or blanket.

-This can cause heat to build up and distort the casing or cause a fire.
+Do not cover or wrap the camera or the AC power adapter in a cloth or distort the casing or cause a fire.